Uvacoder/xxx-notes-twhite2/src/site/notes/Research/Dependency injection in React - LogRocket Blog.md

 # Dependency injection in React - LogRocket Blog

-> ## Excerpt
+> [!summary]
 > Discover the primary reason to use dependency injection in React and follow along with this library-free guide to using it.

 ---
 Dependency injection (DI) is a pattern where components necessary for your code to run are hot-swappable.
 This means that your dependencies are not hard-coded in your implementation and can change as your environment changes.